kattamatta/scm/README.md

-**scm4** is an R package that facilitates pre- & post-processing of data on peer nomination & social preference analyzed with _SCM 4.0_ (Leung, 1989) computer program.
+**scm** is an R package that facilitates pre- & post-processing of data on peer nomination & social preference analyzed with _SCM 4.0_ (Leung, 1989) computer program.
 The package provides:
 a) peer nomination
 - as part of data pre-processing (before data analysis with SCM 4.0):